kgateway-dev/kgateway.io/content/docs/security/cors.md

 For more information about the supported merge strategies, see the [API docs](https://docs.solo.io/gloo-edge/main/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/options/cors/cors.proto.sk/#corspolicymergesettings).

 {{% callout type="info" %}}
 Some apps, such as `httpbin`, have built-in CORS policies that allow all origins.
-These policies take precedence over CORS policies that you might configure in Gloo Gateway.
+These policies take precedence over CORS policies that you might configure in {{< reuse "docs/snippets/product-name.md" >}}.
 {{% /callout %}}

 ## Before you begin